 Poppy Funds received from the public, must be held in trust and disbursed according to Legion Bylaw and policy.
+Poppy Funds received from the public, must be held in trust and disbursed according to Legion policy.

-608. A Command, branch or group of branches may hold Poppy Trust Funds for a short term in government or corporate bonds or other readily transferable securities authorized by the appropriate legislative body for the investment of trust funds, 'Short term' is defined as less than two (2) years.
+608. A Command, branch or group of branches may hold Poppy Trust Funds for a short term in government or corporate bonds or other readily transferable securities authorized by the appropriate legislative body for the investment of trust funds.
+'Short term' is defined as less than two (2) years.